tobias2912/INF264-Digit-Classifier/report.md

 ### chosen model

-- random forest
-- k-neigbors
-- linear svc
-- bagging
+Our chosen model is Multi-layer Perceptron classifier, because it gave the highest cross validation score.
+How it works:

 ### expected performance

-We have a ... percent accuraccy on the test data, and we would expect that on unseen data, given that the input pictures are similar in quality, resolution, angle etc. as the pcitures we have used for training.
+We have a 97,9 percent accuraccy on the test data, and we would expect that on unseen data, given that the input pictures are similar in quality, resolution, angle etc. as the pcitures we have used for training.

 ### overfitting